Veronika Kudermetova: 2025: Wimbledon & WTA Finals doubles champion

 Kudermetova defeated Elisabetta Cocciaretto and Camila Osorio to reach the quarterfinals at the Hobart International, where she lost to second seed Elise Mertens in three sets.

 At the Australian Open, she overcame Olivia Gadecki, 22nd seed Katie Boulter and 15th seed Beatriz Haddad Maia, before losing in the fourth round to 28th seed Elina Svitolina.

 Entering the main draw as a lucky loser at the Abu Dhabi Open, replacing her sister Polina who had withdrawn, Kudermetova defeated fifth seed Liudmila Samsonova in three sets in the first round.
 She was double bageled by Belinda Bencic in the second round.

 Partnering Elise Mertens, she was runner-up in the doubles at the Madrid Open, losing to Sorana Cîrstea and Anna Kalinskaya in the final.
 They were also runners-up at the Italian Open in Rome, falling to Sara Errani and Jasmine Paolini in the championship match.

 Seeded eighth at the Rosmalen Open, Kudermetova defeated her sister, Polina, and Greet Minnen to make it into the quarterfinals, at which point she lost to second seed Ekaterina Alexandrova, while in doubles with Mertens she reached the semifinals only for the pair to withdraw.

 Kudermetova won her first major title at Wimbledon, combining with Elise Mertens to defeat Hsieh Su-wei and Jeļena Ostapenko in the women's doubles final.

 At the Cincinnati Open, she reached her first WTA 1000 semifinal in two years by defeating Suzan Lamens, 17th seed Belinda Bencic, 16th seed Clara Tauson, 31st seed Magda Linette and qualifier Varvara Gracheva.
 Her run was ended in the last four by seventh seed Jasmine Paolini.
 As a result of her performance, Kudermetova moved back into the world's top-30 in the WTA singles rankings for the first time since May 2024 at No. 26.

 In November, Kudermetova teamed with Mertens to win the doubles title at the season-ending WTA Finals, defeating Tímea Babos and Luisa Stefani in the final.

+2026: Surgery and hiatus

+Kudermetova withdrew from the Australian Open, announcing she had undergone surgery for an undisclosed issue and as a result would miss several months of the season.